aws/aws-cdk-rfcs/text/0507-subnets.md

 });
 ```

-For IPv6 traffic, you create this pattern by using an egress-only internet
+For IPv6 traffic, to produce this pattern, you have to use an egress-only
-gateway:
+internet gateway:

 ```ts
 const routeTable = vpc.addRouteTable('routeTable', {